PaulHBartley/mkproj/README.md

    - LICENSE
    - Install.md
    - whatever else!
-- sync the local `my-new-python-project` repository with its remote counterpart on GitHub, thus making the items automatically appear in our local project folder.
+- sync the local `my-new-python-project` repo with its remote counterpart on GitHub, thus making the items automatically appear in our local project folder.